 Each co-op is financially independent and responsible for its own financial management.
 CEHL provides resources, training and advice to assist co-op’s to monitor their finances.

-As landlords Common Equity Rental Co-operatives CERCs receive rental income directly from their tenant/members.
+As residential rental providers (formerly known as landlords) Common Equity Rental Co-operatives CERCs receive rental income directly from their renter/members.
 Rental income funds are used to:

 - Pay property rent to CEHL